knowOne08/attendee/frontend/README.md

-# LaunchLog Attendee System - Frontend
+# Attendee Attendee System - Frontend

 A React + Tailwind CSS frontend for the enhanced attendance system with JWT authentication, user management, and role-based access control.